Maat-ka-Ra Hatshepsut

 Pylons which indeed had been equipped with flagpoles - like the 8th Pylon of Hatshepsut - can frequently be recognized by damage of their niches as demonstrated by the photo above.
 These devastations result from conquests after the end of the New Kingdom - the conquerors liked to set fire to the flagpoles!
 As a result of the developing heat the stone at the corners of the niches had burst.

-From the door at the eastern wing of the pylon a staircase leads to the bridge of the pylon, which is, however, destroyed today.
-Thus, the stairs end up suddenly (see photo below).
-Therefore, the gate is closed to avoid any danger.
-Inside the western wing the stairs finally lead to the roof of the pylon.
+Inside the eastern wing (i.e. at the side of the "Holy Lake") of the pylon a staircase leads to the central bridge connecting the two wings of the pylon..
+However, since the bridge over the gate of the pylon has been destroyed the stairs end up suddenly (see photo below).
+Thus, the staircase is closed to avoid any danger.

 Both sidewalls of the staircase surprise with graffiti from later times.
 These graffiti shows ceremonies performed in front of the 7th Pylon built by Thutmosis III.
 For sure, not everybody was privileged enough to attend the ceremonies at the court in front of the pylon, i.e. the majority of the people had been kept back at the 8th Pylon.
 These graffiti were most likely carved into the walls by visitors who were allowed - most likely as today after giving some baksheesh - to enter the roof of the pylon and to view the ceremonies from there.